msuresh4u/nse-fetch/README.md

 nse-fetch
 ====

-NSE-FETCH is a web-scraping library for Java that provides an API to fetch stock/share/Nifty50 data from the nseindia website.
+nse-fetch is a web-scraping library for Java that provides an API to fetch stock/share/Nifty50 data from the nseindia website.

 It can get data of an individual stock,show the top gainers/losers in NIFTY50 ,and also list the NIFTY50 stocks with open=high and open=low.